This post may contain affiliate links, please see my disclosure policy for details.

 How Common are Blood Spots in Fresh Eggs?

-It's estimated that blood spots occur in a small percentage of eggs, roughly 2-4%.
+It's estimated that blood spots occur in a small percentage of eggs, roughly 2 to 4%.

 However, blood spots rarely show up in a carton of store bought eggs because the eggs are candled (ie, a bright light is shined through the shell to detect them) and those eggs containing blood spots are discarded or used for animal feed.

-However, brown eggs are more likely to contain blood spots, which poses a bit of a problem for commercial egg farms because a brown shell is harder to see through.
+However, brown eggs are more likely to contain blood spots, about 18% do according to some statistics, which poses a bit of a problem for commercial egg farms because a brown shell is harder to see through with a light.

 Are Eggs with Blood Spots in Them Safe to Eat?